aztfmod/rovergo/docs/dev-guide.md

 # Main concepts, structs types and interfaces

-The two principal data types & struts in Rover v2 are `Action` and `Options`
+The two principal data types & structs in Rover v2 are `Action` and `Options`

 ## Action